kasarama/Python_sem4/README.md

                           year: int }

-         '/register' , POST gets json {user_name: string, password: string} password must be at least 8 signs, has both upper and lover case , a digit and a special sign
+         '/register' , POST gets json {user_name: string, password: string} password must be at least 8 signs, has both upper and lower case , a digit and a special sign
                 returns: {added: boolean, user_name: string}